soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 Think of them as similar to regular variables.
 Just like `content` could be any string, like `"hello"` or `"world"`, a type variable can be any type: `Bool`, `String`, `String -> String`, etc.
+This abilitiy is called *parametric polymorphism* (other languages often call this generics).

 The catch is that type variables must match in a signature, so if for example we write a function with the type signature `a -> a`, the